 Mynewt comes with two built-in projects that allow users to play with NimBLE, try the tutorials out with, and see how to use available services.

-- bletiny : A simple shell application which provides a basic interface to the host-side of the BLE stack.
+- btshell : A simple shell application which provides a basic interface to the host-side of the BLE stack (replaces bletiny).

 - bleprph: A basic peripheral device with no user interface.
 It advertises automatically on startup, and resumes advertising whenever a connection is terminated.
 It supports a maximum of one connection.